-Policy 9.H.2 The Niagara Region and its local municipalities will ensure the Modif ication 25 protection of lands adjacent to or near major goods movement facilities and corridors, including those outside of settlement areas and/or within the Greenbelt Area for the expansion of infrastructure and uses ancillary to that of the principle major goods movement facility and/or corridor use while: avoiding, or where avoidance is not possible, minimizing and mitigating adverse impacts to the agricultural system or other sensitive land uses vulnerable to encroachment; b) require an agricultural impact assessment during instances where infrastructure or uses are proposed within, adjacent to or near the Greenbelt Area or agricultural system; and c) considering subject lands for designation as provincially significant employment zones.
+- c) avoiding, or where avoidance is not possible, minimizing and mitigating adverse impacts to the agricultural system or other sensitive land uses vulnerable to encroachment; - d) requiring an agricultural impact assessment during instances where infrastructure or uses are proposed within, adjacent to, or near the Greenbelt Area or agricultural system; and - e) considering subject lands for designation as provincially significant employment zones.

-Modif Policy 9.H.3 The Niagara Region and its local municipalities will ensure that development of lands adjacent to or near major goods movement facilities and corridors will be compatible with the goods movement function of those facilities and be designed to avoid, mitigate or minimize negative impacts on and from the facilities and corridors.
-Policy 9.H.4 The Niagara Region will support the implementation of a multimodal transportation system , which accommodates the movement of goods, where identified through the Goods Movement Study.
-Policy 9.H.5 The Niagara Region will work with the Province , local municipalities, agencies, and transportation service providers to implement a transportation system which is able to accommodate agricultural vehicles and equipment, where appropriate.
-Policy 9.H.6 The Niagara Region will continue to advocate for highway capacity improvements to address inter-regional and international trade related demands for the purposes of goods movement.
-Policy 9.H.7 The Niagara Region will consider, where possible, the protection of abandoned rail corridors for future freight-supportive activity.
+The Niagara Region and its local municipalities will ensure that development of lands adjacent to ror in close proximity to, or near major goods movement facilities and corridors will be compatible with the goods movement function of those facilities and be designed to avoid, mitigate or minimize negative impacts on and from the facilities and corridors.

+The Niagara Region will support the implementation of a multimodal transportation system, which accommodates the movement of goods, where identified through the Goods Movement Study.

+The Niagara Region will work with the Province, local municipalities, agencies, and transportation service providers to implement a transportation system which is able to accommodate agricultural vehicles and equipment, where appropriate.

+The Niagara Region will continue to advocate for highway capacity improvements to address inter-regional and international trade related demands for the purposes of goods movement.

+The Niagara Region will consider, where possible, the protection of abandoned rail corridors for future freight-supportive activity.